6 Best Honda Civic Type R EP3 Braking Upgrades

 The last EP3 brake discs we recommend are PBS.

-We've used PBS brake pads and discs with massive success for a number of years now, and they consistently impress.
+We've used PBS brake pads and discs with massive success for several years now, and they consistently impress.

 They also have a high carbon content to withstand harsh heat cycles and are incredibly strong.